ActivitySim/activitysim/docs/development.rst

 We use `GitHub Flow <https://guides.github.com/introduction/flow>`__.
 The key points to our GitHub workflow are:

 * The master branch contains the latest working/release version of the ActivitySim resources
 * The master branch is not directly written to
-* Work is done in a develop branch or an issue/feature branch off of develop
+* Work is done in an issue/feature branch
-* When an issue/feature is complete, it is merged into the develop branch
-* When deemed appropriate, a pull request is created to merge develop into master
+* When deemed appropriate, a pull request is created to merge the issue/feature branch into master
 * The repository administrator handles the pull request and makes sure to also update related resources such as the wiki, documentation, issues, etc.

 Testing